-Identification plates, inventory control tags, rating and data plates on commercial and industrial equipment are exposed to harsh environments including sunlight/UV rays, hot or cold climates, and exposure to chemicals or cleaning products.
+Identification plates and data plates are often exposed to harsh environments, including UV rays, extreme heat or cold, and certain cleaning chemicals.
 Metal is the most common material solution that results in durable and robust parts.
 This post reviews the types of metal offered by McLoone.

-Aluminum is the metal of choice for ID plates that will withstand exposure to dirt, chemicals, heat, sunlight, vibration, and other harsh conditions.
-Industrial nameplates made from aluminum has value for a wide variety of applications on heavy machinery, food service equipment, power tools, generators, and pumps.
+Aluminum is often used for ID plates, in order that they can withstand exposure to dirt, chemicals, heat, sunlight, vibration, and other harsh conditions.
+Industrial nameplates made from aluminum have value for a wide variety of applications on heavy machinery, power tools, generators, and much more.

 Advantages of Aluminum for ID Plates

-Aluminum is chemical resistant, highly recyclable, lightweight and durable.
-It is suitable for both indoor and outdoor use.
-It can be formed to take on a desired shape and embossed for permanent markings or branding purposes.
+Aluminum is chemical resistant, highly recyclable, lightweight, and durable.
+It is suitable for both indoor and outdoor use, can be formed to take on any desired shape, and can be embossed for permanent markings or for branding purposes.

-Stainless steel is a popular substrate indoor or outdoor applications, usually within harsh environments.
-ID Plates and badges made from stainless steel are durable and long-lasting for a variety of industrial products including construction and mining equipment, food service equipment, and appliance trim.
+Stainless steel is a popular substrate for either indoor or outdoor applications; usually those that must withstand harsh environments.
+ID plates and badges made from stainless steel are durable and long-lasting, and can be used for a variety of industrial products including; construction and mining equipment, food service equipment, and appliance trim.

 Advantages of Stainless Steel for Industrial Applications

-Stainless steel nameplates, badges and decorative trim are expected to last many years in nearly any environment.
-It is corrosive and dent resistant.
-Its strength makes it ideal for industrial data or rating plates and information tags.
+Stainless steel nameplates, badges and decorative trim last many years in nearly any environment.
+Stainless steel is resistant to both dents and corrosion; its strength makes it ideal for industrial data plates, rating plates, and information tags.

 Decorating Options for Aluminum and Stainless Steel

-Standard screen printing decoration is possible with the most common artwork showing basic one or two color designs.
-Customization is possible with serialized numbers and your unique artwork for graphics.
+Standard screen printing decoration is possible with artwork that shows basic one or two color designs.
+Customization is possible with serialized numbers and unique artwork for graphics.
 Take into consideration that steel weighs more than aluminum and can cost more than other metals.
-Aluminum has additional benefit in that it can take on the appearance of other metals like brass or stainless steel by applying transparent tints of color to the surface.
+It is worth noting that aluminum can take on the appearance of other metals like brass or stainless steel by applying transparent tints of color to the surface.